taddeus/pquery/README.txt

-Unit tests in this project assume presence of Simpletest (https://github.com/wesen/php-simpletest) in a folder 'simpletest' in the same folder that the pQuery folder is located in.
+Unit tests in this project assume that PHPUnit and the PHP extention Xdebug (needed for coverage report) have both been installed.